 From your experience, what are a few best practices for a developer working with the backpack?

 CP: “The Misty backpack serial operates at a 3V3 logic level and I would highly recommend using a Logic Level Shifter if your controller is operating at 5V logic.
-I’d also suggest using a baud rate of 9600 to communicate with Misty through the serial.
-If you need extra power, you can use the USB to pull 0.5A@5V.
+You must also use a baud rate of 9600 to communicate with Misty through the serial.
+If you need extra power, you can use the USB to pull [email protected].
 I also found formatting the data that goes into Misty as a JSON string makes it easier to parse it in the skill. “

 Relative to the Misty Arduino-Compatible backpack, what are the uses you see for this?